 If $\PP\neq\inact$ we write $\pP{\pp}{\PP}\in\Nt$ as short for $\Nt\equiv\pP{\pp}{\PP}\parN\Nt'$ for some $\Nt'$.
 This abbreviation is justified by the associativity and commutativity of parallel composition.

 To define the {\em operational semantics} of networks, we use an LTS whose transitions are decorated by outputs or inputs.
-Therefore, we define the set of {\em \oi\ communications} ( communications for short), ranged over by $\asCom$, $\asCom'$, to be $\{ \CommAs{\pp}{\M}{\q}, \CommAsI{\pp}{\M}{\q} \pc \pp,\q\in \Participants, \M \in \Messages\}$, where $\CommAs{\pp}{\M}{\q}$ represents the emission of a label $\M$ from participant $\pp$ to participant $\q$, and $\CommAsI{\pp}{\M}{\q}$ the actual reading by participant $\q$ of the label $\M$ sent by participant $\pp$.
+We define the set of {\em \oi\ communications} (communications for short), ranged over by $\asCom$, $\asCom'$, to be $\{ \CommAs{\pp}{\M}{\q}, \CommAsI{\pp}{\M}{\q} \pc \pp,\q\in \Participants, \M \in \Messages\}$, where $\CommAs{\pp}{\M}{\q}$ represents the send of a label $\M$ from participant $\pp$ to participant $\q$, and $\CommAsI{\pp}{\M}{\q}$ the read by participant $\q$ of the label $\M$ sent by participant $\pp$.
 To memorise this notation, it is helpful to view $\pp\q$ as the channel from $\pp$ to $\q$ and the exclamation/question mark as the mode (write/read) in which the channel is used.
-The LTS semantics of networks is specified by the two Rules $\rulename{Send}$ and $\rulename{Rcv}$ given in \refToFigure{fig:asynprocLTS}, and defined modulo $\equiv$.
-Rule $\rulename{Send}$ allows a participant $\pp$ with an internal choice (a sender) to send to a participant $\q$ one of its possible labels $\la_i$ by adding it to the queue.
-Symmetrically, Rule $\rulename{Rcv}$ allows a participant $\q$ with an external choice (a receiver) to read the first label $\la_k$ sent to her by participant $\pp$, provided this label is among the $\la_j$'s specified in the choice.
-Thanks to structural equivalence, this message can always be moved to the top of the queue.
+The LTS semantics of networks, defined modulo $\equiv$, is specified by the two Rules $\rulename{Send}$ and $\rulename{Rcv}$ given in \refToFigure{fig:asynprocLTS}.
+Rule $\rulename{Send}$ allows a participant $\pp$ with an internal choice (a sender) to send to a participant $\q$ one of its possible labels $\la_k$ by adding it to the queue.
+Symmetrically, Rule $\rulename{Rcv}$ allows a participant $\q$ with an external choice (a receiver) to read the first label $\la_k$ sent to it by participant $\pp$, provided this label is among the $\la_j$'s specified in the choice.
+Using structural equivalence, the first message from $\pp$ to $\q$, if any, can always be moved to the top of the queue.

-A key role in this paper is played by (possibly empty) sequences of communications.
-As usual we define them as traces. \begin{definition}[(Traces)] (Finite) traces are defined by:\\ \centerline{$\comseqA::=\ee\mid\concat\beta\comseqA$} We use $\cardin{\comseqA}$ to denote the length of the trace $\comseqA$. \end{definition}
+A key role will be played by (possibly empty) sequences of communications, defined as traces. \begin{definition}[Traces] (Finite) traces are defined by: